-- Although ranked fourth, logistics is one item that foodservice companies can exercise control over.
+- Although ranked 4th, logistics is one tactic that foodservice manufacturers can exercise control over

-With these challenges in mind, operators, distributors and suppliers can better evaluate how to optimize supply chain practices with the goals like driving cost and inefficiency out of the supply chain, ensure purchasing protocols and compliance, and developing supply chain strategy to broaden the availability of foods.
+With these challenges in mind, operators, distributors and suppliers can evaluate how to optimize supply chain practices.
+Some goals might be to drive cost and inefficiency out of the supply chain, ensure purchasing protocols and compliance, and develop a supply chain strategy to broaden the availability of foods.

 Without reliable data, you can’t be expected to operate efficiently.
-The problem is that distributors, operators and manufacturers are leveraging different methods of data collection and circulation.
+The problem is that stakeholders are using different methods of data collection and circulation.

-Many foodservice supply chains are focusing on uniform data networks, says Eric Pfeiffer, HGS Senior Director of North American supply chain integration.
+Many foodservice supply chains focus on uniform data networks, says Eric Pfeiffer, HGS Senior Director of North American supply chain integration.
 There are subscription data systems such as GS1 as well as independent systems companies are using.